LinOTP/selfservice/README.md

 ## Build

-The project is set up to compile the web distribution files with yarn and package those files automatically inside of a docker image or a debian package.
+The project is set up to compile the web distribution files with yarn and package those files automatically inside of a docker image or a Debian package.

 ### Sources